-Average Annual Total Returns (for the Periods Ended December 31, 2023)
+Average Annual Total Returns (for the Periods Ended December 31, 2024)

-,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 1-Year 5-Year 10-Year Global Equity Portfolio - Institutional C lass Return Before Taxes 22.06% 10.44% 8.26% Return After Taxes on Distributions 21.90% 9.29% 6.86% Return After Taxes on Distributions and Sale of Portfolio Shares 13.17% 8.33% 6.49% MSCI All Country World (Net) Index (Reflects No Deduction for Fees, Expenses, or U.S. Taxes) 22.20% 11.72% 7.93%
+1-Year 5-Year 10-Year Global Equity Portfolio - Institutional Cl ass Return Before Taxes 13.90% 7.72% 9.08% Return After Taxes on Distributions 1 7.53% 5.41% 7.16% Return After Taxes on Distributions and Sale of Portfolio Shares 1 12.79% 6.01% 7.14% MSCI All Country World (Net) Index (Reflects No Deduction for Fees, Expenses, or U.S. Taxes) 17.49% 10.06% 9.23%

-After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+1After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Portfolio shares through tax-deferred arrangements, such as 401(k) plans or Individual Retirement Accounts.

-Peter Baughan, Jingyi Li, Christopher Mack, Richard Schmidt, and Moon Surana serve as the portfolio managers of the Global Equity Portfolio.
-Mr. Baughan has held his position since February 2003, Mr. Li has held his position since February 2019, Mr. Mack has held his position since June 2014, Mr. Schmidt has held his position since February 2015, and Ms. Surana has held her position since January 2022.
+Jingyi Li, Richard Schmidt, Moon Surana and Sean Contant serve as the portfolio managers of the Global Equity Portfolio.
+Mr. Li has held his position since February 2019, Mr. Schmidt has held his position since February 2015 Ms. Surana has held her position since January 2022 and Mr. Contant has held his position since September 2024.
 Messrs.
-Baughan and Li are the co-lead portfolio managers.
+Li and Schmidt are the co-lead portfolio managers.